Don’t waste another naming opportunity!

 Give your viewer information without stating the obvious.
 Make them think at least, and if the title is expansive then there is room for the viewer to have their own interpretation.
 Whatever you do, if you have to state the obvious to identify the piece try not to make it boring!

-Let the art do the talking, and be receptive to the fact, that there is always the distinct possibility that apathetically, no-one actually gives a shit what it’s called.
+Let the art do the talking, and be receptive to the fact, that there is always the distinct possibility that apathetically, no-one cares what it’s called.
+Nevertheless, a title is a distinguishing name for a piece of art.
+What will yours be?

 If Six Was Nine!

 Maybe you have an idea in mind, that Ren Creative Works will be able to apply creative skill and imagination too.
-Once complete, you can trust me not to waste another naming opportunity!
+So pull the trigger on making a purchase today, and Don’t waste another naming opportunity!

 I invite you to follow my blog and contact me with any comments, thoughts or suggestions.